 Gee, you don’t say.
 I wonder though, what percentage of those two-out runs actually belong to C.J.
 Wilson?
 Maybe it’s just me, but it seems like he mucks everything up with two outs.

-For comparisons sake, the rest of the American League West has only allowed 35 percent of their runs with two outs.
+"Of the 197 runs the Angels have allowed, 47 percent of them have been scored with two outs.*snip*For comparisons sake, the rest of the American League West has only allowed 35 percent of their runs with two outs."

 Oh.
 Oh, my.